 About the National School Foundation Association

 NSFA is a recognized leader of the Pre K-12 education foundation movement in the United States, providing training and support for foundation development and the quest to increase student achievement through strategic philanthropic investment and involvement.
 Supported in the early stages with a grant from the U.S. Department of Education, the mission of the NSFA is to provide support, training, and resources to education foundations and their leaders to maximize their success.
 This mission is accomplished through State Affiliate Organizations (Florida, Indiana, Iowa, New Jersey, Oklahoma, Pennsylvania and Utah), individual memberships throughout the United States, and with the support of partners, business leaders, education leaders, and government officials who share our passion for quality educational programs for our nation’s schools.
 For more information, go to www.SchoolFoundations.org

 About National University’s Sanford Institute of Philanthropy

 Founded in 1971, National University is the second-largest private, nonprofit institution of higher education in California and home of the flagship Sanford Institute of Philanthropy.
 The Institute offers education programs with an emphasis on cause sales, cause leadership and fundraising – developed by the University’s School of Business and Management and Division of Extended Learning.
 The Institute’s unique Cause Sales approach toward fundraising and donor relationships blends the passion of philanthropy with an emphasis on proven business principles.
-Based on the vision of philanthropist and entrepreneur T. Denny Sanford, the Sanford Institute of Philanthropy initiative, based out of National University, is growing to include affiliate Institutes at other universities and partnerships with organizations to create customizable programming that serve the unique needs of nonprofits and their local communities. http://sanfordeducationcenter.org/instituteofphilanthropy.cfm
+The Sanford Institute of Philanthropy initiative, based out of National University, is growing to include affiliate Institutes at other universities and partnerships with organizations to create customizable programming that serve the unique needs of nonprofits and their local communities. https://www.sanfordinstituteofphilanthropy.org/